Getting started with Managed Service for MySQL®

 You can connect to DB clusters from both inside and outside Yandex.Cloud:

-- To connect from inside Yandex.Cloud, create a Linux- or Windows-based virtual machine in the same network as the DB cluster.
+- To connect to a DB cluster from inside Yandex.Cloud, create a VM in the same cloud network as the DB cluster (with Linux or Windows).

 - To be able to connect to the cluster from the internet, request public access to hosts when creating the cluster.